zendrive/docs/api/api_endpoints.rst

 .. csv-table::
     :header: "Response Field", "Description"
     :widths: 15, 50

+    "trip_max_speed", "Maximum speed reached during the duration of this trip" "trip_id", "Unique Id assigned by Zendrive for the trip where the event occurred."
     "info.distance_km", "Distance in km of the trip."
-    "info.drive_time_hours", "Total duration of the trip represented in HH:MM format."
-    "info.start_time ", "Start time of trip in ISO format."
+    "info.duration_seconds", "Total duration of the trip represented in seconds" "info.start_time ", "Start time of trip in ISO format."
     "info.end_time", "End time of trip in ISO format" "info.session_id", "Session id attached the trip if specified in the Zendrive SDK when the trip was recorded."
     "simple_path", "An array of latitude, longitude, timestamp tuples representing a simplified path of the trip.
 The timestamp is in ISO format."
-    "score.control_score", "Control score of the trip."
-    "score.cautious_score", "Cautious score of the trip."
+    "driving_behavior", Returns driver score and event ratings calculated over the interval specified."
-    "score.focus_score", "Focus score of the trip."
+    "driving_behavior[i].score.zendrive_score", "Zendrive score of the trip."
+    "driving_behavior[i].event_rating", "A collection of various events for the driver during the interval specified.
+Note that each event here is an average of daily event ratings for the driver over the given interval."
+    "driving_behavior[i].event_rating.hard_brake_rating", "Hard brake rating of the trip" "driving_behavior[i].event_rating.phone_use_rating", "Phone use rating of the trip" "driving_behavior[i].event_rating.rapid_acceleration_rating", "Acceleration rating of the trip"
-    "score.zendrive_score", "Zendrive score of the trip."
+    "driving_behavior[i].event_rating.overspeeding_rating", "Overspeeding rating of the trip"
     "speed_profile", "An array of tuples containing Driver's speed in MPH, timestamp (Unix timestamp since epoch in milliseconds) and Speed limit on the road segment.
 The array is in timestamp ascending order."
     "events", "An array containing a list of driving events that happened during the trip.
 The events are low level details that are reflected in scores."
     "events[i].latitude_start", "Latitude of location where the event started."